 The UW–Madison online certificate in Clinical Nutrition provides you with graduate-level education in the topics most valued by employers.
 We offer advanced training in areas such as critical care, nutrition support, complex nutritional assessment, advanced nutrition counseling, advanced pediatrics, and clinical nutrition research—so you can thrive in today’s complex clinical environment.

 Whether you are a new graduate or an experienced professional, you want to provide the best nutritional support and counseling for the people in your care.
-You also want to stay ahead of the educational curve; within the next decade, a graduate degree will be required to obtain the Registered Dietician credential.
+You also want to stay ahead of the educational curve; within the next decade, a graduate degree will be required to obtain the registered dietitian credential.

-Many of our students are practicing Registered Dieticians who need continuing education credits.
+Many of our students are practicing registered Dietitians who need continuing education credits.
 Others are graduates in nutrition or dietetics programs who want to improve their ability to obtain a highly competitive dietetic internship.
 Students are also nurses, pharmacists, speech pathologists, and other medical professionals who want to provide better care for their patients.

-You will work directly with the same faculty who teach Clinical Nutrition on the UW-Madison campus.
-Our instructors have many years of clinical nutrition teaching experience and are Registered Dietitians with the Academy of Nutrition and Dietetics.
-Many are practicing dieticians who understand the challenges you face in the workplace and the knowledge you need to succeed in the Clinical Nutrition profession.
+You will work directly with the same faculty who teach clinical nutrition on the UW–Madison campus.
+Our instructors have many years of clinical nutrition teaching experience and are registered dietitians with the Academy of Nutrition and Dietetics.
+Many are practicing dietitians who understand the challenges you face in the workplace and the knowledge you need to succeed in the clinical nutrition profession.

 What you Learn

 - Apply concepts of advanced-level nutrition skills to provide patient care and counseling